arovcanin1/BreakoutGame/README.md

 To use the FINAL.zip, simply download it and extract it to your desired location.
 You will get two folders named Hard and Easy - created for testing.
-To play a game  enter in any of these two folders choose _Difficulty_ Everything or _Difficulty_ EXE and double click on EXE. the cube starts moving by pressing the space key.
+To play a game  enter in any of these two folders choose _Difficulty_ Everything or _Difficulty_ EXE and double click on EXE.

+The cube starts moving by pressing the space key.

 <img src="https://user-images.githubusercontent.com/73299629/230613119-f2dcb692-938f-4f9e-83a7-217cec45bd5a.jpg" alt= “BreakoutGame” width="600" height="400">